-In a small room, cordoned off area, tent or marquee (needs to be a fairly quiet area) a small group at a time sit on chairs in circle with eyes closed while they are read one or two poems at a time.
-Two poets alternate readings or share lines moving around the space and use simple sound effects and/or sensory aromas to help evoke the mood of the poetry.
-This is an exquisite experience for participants!
-An usher holds the queue outside.
+In a small room, cordoned off area, tent or marquee (needs to be a fairly quiet area) a small group at a time sit on chairs in circle with eyes closed while a poet reads.
+Simple sound effects and/or sensory aromas or textures help evoke the mood of the poetry.
+An exquisite and mindful experience for participants!

-Or I could develop a longer program with more poets, sound effects and sensory input – that would be lots of fun!
+Or I could develop a longer program with more poets, sound effects and sensory input – wouldn’t that be delectable…